 Some of the most common conditions I see in my clients is fatigue, brain fog and gut health issues.
-Did you know that these can be the result of heavy metal overload?
+Did you know that these can be the result of heavy metal toxicity?
 Our body can deal with some volume of toxins and still function but when we overload it, things can start to break down.

 Here’s how heavy metals overload can result in autoimmune conditions.

 Heavy metals can keep our body from having a fully functioning immune system.
 We are exposed to viruses every day, or have reactivated viruses and simply not be aware.
 They can be Epstein Barr Virus (Mono), Rocky Mountain Fever or retroviruses.
 When our body is bogged down with heavy metals, these viruses that would normally lay dormant, get reactivated.
 This is important as more and more researchers and doctors are recognizing reactivated viruses and retroviruses as a root cause of autoimmune diseases.